anuraaga/opentelemetry-java/RELEASING.md

 All patch releases should include only bug-fixes, and must avoid adding/modifying the public APIs.

+Open the patch release build workflow in your browser [here](https://github.com/open-telemetry/opentelemetry-java/actions?query=workflow%3A%22Patch+Release+Build%22).

+You will see a button that says "Run workflow".
+Press the button, enter the version number you want to release in the input field for version that pops up and the commits you want to cherrypick for the patch as a comma-separated list.
+Then, press "Run workflow".

 First, check if there is already a release branch for the version you are patching [here](https://github.com/open-telemetry/opentelemetry-java/branches).
 The release branch would look something like `v1.1.x`, where the major and minor version are for the